Workflow

 Eligibility Request

 The eligibility check process is initiated in this step with the patient’s information being sent to the payer.
-This request returns a unique request_uid that can be used to fetch the eligibility result.
+This request returns a unique

 Eligibility Result

-The eligibility result is fetchrequest_uid and is the outcome of the eligibility requiest.
+and is the outcome of the eligibility requiest.
 This result contains limited information about the patient’s plan.
-To get the full insurance plan, the Eligibility Details request needs to be run.
+To get the full insurance plan, the Eligibility Details request needs to be run.3

 Eligibility Details